 Infection is treated with antibacterial and/or antifungal drugs; treatment is started as soon as patients show any sign of infection (eg, fever; localizing signs; deterioration of hemodynamics, mental status, or renal function).
 Because signs of infection overlap with those of acute liver failure, infection is likely to be overtreated pending culture results.

 Electrolyte deficiencies may require supplementation with sodium, potassium, phosphate, or magnesium.

 Hypoglycemia is treated with continuous glucose infusion (eg, 10% dextrose), and blood glucose should be monitored frequently because encephalopathy can mask the symptoms of hypoglycemia.

-Coagulopathy is treated with fresh frozen plasma if bleeding occurs, if an invasive procedure is planned, or possibly if coagulopathy is severe (eg, international normalized ratio [INR] > 7).
+Coagulopathy is treated with fresh frozen plasma if bleeding occurs or if an invasive procedure is planned.
 Fresh frozen plasma is otherwise avoided because it may result in volume overload and worsening of cerebral edema.
-Also, when fresh frozen plasma is used, clinicians cannot follow changes in PT, which are important because PT is an index of severity of acute liver failure and is thus sometimes a criterion for transplantation.
+Also, when fresh frozen plasma is used, clinicians cannot follow changes in international normalized ratio (INR), which are important because INR is an index of severity of acute liver failure and is thus sometimes a criterion for transplantation.
 Recombinant factor VII is sometimes used instead of or with fresh frozen plasma in patients with volume overload.
 Its role is evolving.
 H2 blockers may help prevent gastrointestinal bleeding.